Nightjar LogoSign in

 First, visual drift.
 Every generation looks different.
 Run the same prompt twice and you get two different lighting setups, two different shadow directions, two different color temperatures.
 Across 50 listings, your shop page looks like a collage.

 Second, product distortion.
 Generic AI tools change the product itself.
 Stitching patterns shift.
 Jewelry settings morph.
 Ceramic glaze colors drift.
-This causes returns when customers receive something that doesn't match the listing.
+That can cause returns when customers receive something that does not match the listing.

 Third, prompt engineering.
 Getting consistent, e-commerce-ready output from a general-purpose AI tool requires significant skill with prompts.
-Most Etsy sellers don't have time to learn that on top of running their business.
+Most Etsy sellers do not have time to learn that on top of running their business.

 For a full comparison, see 10 Best AI Product Photography Tools in 2026.